12 Digital Marketing Strategies That Get Results

 Lead magnets can come in a variety of different forms, such as whitepapers, eBooks, webinars and slideshows.
 Consider the type of content that will be most useful to your audience.
 As we’ve said, that content needs to be irresistible, so there’s no point creating a webinar if you know that your target market doesn’t respond well to them.
 Don’t forget to factor in how your lead magnet will look; you want to make sure that it’s attractive and polished in order to draw attention.
 Executed well, lead magnets give you plenty of fuel to drive your remarketing efforts and, hopefully, generate conversions.

-Update Your Google My Business
+Update Your Google Business Profile

-Even if you already have a Google My Business account, it’s worth setting aside time on a recurring basis to update and optimise the information being shared on the listing.
+Even if you already have a Google Business Profile account, it’s worth setting aside time on a recurring basis to update and optimise the information being shared on the listing.
 With considered placement of some of your keywords, for example, you’re improving your SEO efforts while also highlighting terms that you know your users are interested in.
 Responding to customer reviews also shows that you’re engaged with and care about your customers, which is a great way to build trust.
-In this way, a well maintained Google My Business listing is an easy digital marketing strategy to make the most of.
+In this way, a well maintained Google Business Profile listing is an easy digital marketing strategy to make the most of.

 Personalise Your Marketing Messages